‘B&B’ Recap For Monday, August 6: Liam & Thomas Fight On The Rooftop

-The Bold and the Beautiful recap for Monday, August 6 features Liam Spencer (Scott Clifton) who told Hope Logan (Annika Noelle) that their daughter was alive.
+The Bold and the Beautiful recap for Monday, August 6 features Liam Spencer (Scott Clifton) telling Hope Logan (Annika Noelle) that their daughter is alive.
 As Thomas Forrester pounded on the door, Liam warned Hope, “Don’t listen to him.
 Don’t listen to him ever again – Thomas knew!”

 Just as Liam asked Hope to come with him to the cliff house to see Beth (Madeline Valdez and River Davidson), Thomas broke down the door.
 Liam and Thomas got into a physical altercation.
 Thomas punched Liam and he fell on the floor.
 The designer then pulled Hope out of the room.
-He dragged her up to the helipad on top of the Forrester Creations’ building.
+He dragged her up to the helipad on top of the Forrester Creations building.
 Thomas told Hope that he could not lose her again.
 However, Hope did not want to go with him.

 Liam appeared on the scene and the two men started fighting again.
 This time, Liam tried to force Thomas to confess that he knew about Beth.
 But the designer escaped his headlock.
 Liam and Hope were left on the rooftop.
 Liam wanted to go and see Beth, who was Phoebe.
-Liam and Hope laughed and cried as they reveled in the news that Beth did not die during childbirth, she was alive.
+Liam and Hope laughed and cried as they reveled in the news that Beth did not die during childbirth, and she was alive.

 Today on #BoldandBeautiful, Liam and Hope cry tears of joy, a family reunited. pic.twitter.com/1pmaPSDZwP